 You can find your child’s Google Classroom log-in details in the front of their homework book.
 If you are unable to access google classroom, a paper copy of the homework can be provided.

 P.E. lessons are on a Thursday morning (outside) and a Friday afternoon (inside).
-During the Autumn term the children will be doing Hockey; they will need shin pads, long socks and a gumshield.
+During the Spring term the children will be doing Rugby; they will need long socks and a gum-shield.
 Please ensure that the children have appropriate kit in school on these days, in particular a warm kit for games outside during the winter months.
-The children will be reminded of the school health and safety policy of no jewellery being worn during these lessons.
+The children will be reminded of the school health and safety policy of no jewelry being worn during these lessons.
 If your child is unable to take out their earrings, please provide plasters in their PE bag.